-We Won’t Increase Taxes, FIRS assures Nigerians - Daily Trust
+We won’t increase taxes, FIRS assures Nigerians - Daily Trust

 “Our plan is simple.
 We want to grow tax revenue and we only want to tax prosperity and not poverty.
 Therefore, it is not in our interest to kill the trees that bear the fruits.
 My first ‘love letter’ to you is to appreciate what you have done.
 So, you don’t have anything to be afraid of.

 “We will not collect what is not due to us.
 But we don’t want anyone not to pay what is due to us.
 Fair engagement is our plan.
-Rest assured that the 18 per cent tax-to-GDP target will not translate to increase in taxes.”
+Be rest assured that the 18 per cent tax-to-GDP target will not translate to increase in taxes.